rawmodel/framework/README.md

 ### Serialization & Filtering

 Model provides useful methods for object serialization and filtering.
-All properties are serializable by default and are thus included in the result object returned by the `serialize()` method.
+All enumerable properties are serializable by default and are thus included in the result object returned by the `serialize()` method.
 We can customize the output and include or exclude properties for different situations by using serialization strategies.

 ```ts
 class User extends Model {